-As a general principle the object is to build upon the work and the research that has already been done in each community.
-It usually does not make sense to reinvent the wheel.
+As a general principle the object is to build upon the work and the research that has already been done in each community and use those as a point of departure for the Lead Communities Project.
 On the other hand, it is sometimes necessary to retrace steps in order to enlist new constituents in a broad coalition.